CerberusData/KRONOS-JOHN/README.md

 Set the `default` argument to 1 or 0 to launch a node (Within the described file).
 This can also be set at `nodes_local_launch.yaml` which will be created when you run the `startBot.sh` script.

-For more config files check the folder [configs](https://github.com/kiwicampus/medusa-project/tree/master/rover/configs).
+For more config files check the [configs](https://github.com/kiwicampus/medusa-project/tree/master/rover/configs) folder.

 ## **Launching Local Console**